SocketDotTech/socket-docs/docs/Introduction/protocol-architecture.md

 Socket is the core contract that Plugs and off-chain actors interact with
 - Socket stores the configuration of a Plug upon `connection`.
 Plugs call Socket to send `outbound` messages on source chain.
 Likewise, they receive `inbound` messages from Socket on destination chain.
-- Off-chain actors (Transmitters, Executors) interact with Socket to seal packets, propose new packets and execute messages.
+- Off-chain actors (Transmitters, Executors) interact with Socket to seal packets, propose new packets, verify packets and execute messages.

 Socket is designed to be modular and manages these core modules
 - `Switchboard`